How to find us

-For more information please telephone 9326 7233 or go to Point Parking office located B1 of the carpark.
+For more information and for parking costs please visit the Point Parking website (parking location is titled Randwick campus).
+You can also telephone 02 9326 7233 or go to their office located B1 of the carpark.

 Concessional car parking fees in NSW public hospitals

-For more information on Concessional car parking fees in NSW public hospitals visit the SESLHD District website
+For information on concessional car parking fees in NSW public hospitals visit the SESLHD District website.

 For further information on concessional parking: